-Certain types of inflammatory arthritis and fibromyalgia are often confused because their symptoms mimic one another in early stages.
+Fibromyalgia and certain types of inflammatory arthritis, such as rheumatoid arthritis and psoriatic arthritis, are sometimes confused because their symptoms mimic one another in early stages.

-Distinguishing between the two to yield a proper diagnosis is important to ensure proper treatment.
-Both are chronic disorders earmarked by long-lasting pain.
+Distinguishing between the two is essential for getting the proper diagnosis and treatment.
+Both are chronic disorders marked by long-lasting pain.

-There are several types of inflammatory arthritis which include:
+There are several types of inflammatory arthritis, including:

 - rheumatoid arthritis